projectcontour/contour/design/configuration-crd.md

 - Allows for a place to surface information about configuration errors - the CRD status, in addition to the Contour log files
 - Allows the Operator workflow to match a non-operator workflow (i.e. you start with a Contour configuration CRD)
 - Provides better validation to avoid errors in the configuration file
+- Dynamic restarting of Contour when configuration changes

 ## Contour Configuration